The Character Theory of a Complex Group: Introduction

-The map $p$ is the quotient with fibers isomorphic to the flag variety $G/B$, and the map $\delta$ is the quotient with fibers isomorphic to $B$.
+The traditional definition \cite{character 1} of character sheaf (see also~\cite{laumon} for a review and \cite{ginzburg,MV,grojnowski} for geometric approaches to the theory) is based on the horocycle correspondence The map $p$ is the natural projection with fibers isomorphic to the flag variety $G/B$, and the map $\delta$ is the natural projection with fibers isomorphic to $B$.
 Pulling back and pushing forward $\D$-modules gives a functor called the Harish Chandra transform (in the terminology of \cite{ginzburg})

-An unipotent character sheaf is a $G$-equivariant $\D$-module on $G$ that is a simple constituent of a $\D$-module obtained by applying the transform $F$ to a simple $\D$-module (in the heart of the standard $t$-structure on $\cH_G$).
-They also can be characterized geometrically as the simple adjoint-equivariant $\D$-modules on $G$ with singular support in the nilpotent cone and unipotent central character.
+A traditional unipotent character sheaf is a (shift of a) $G$-equivariant $\D$-module on $G$ that is a simple constituent of a $\D$-module obtained by applying the transform $F$ to a simple $\D$-module (in the heart of the standard $t$-structure on $\cH_G$).
+All unipotent character sheaves can be characterized geometrically as the simple adjoint-equivariant $\D$-modules on $G$ with singular support in the nilpotent cone and unipotent central character.
 Lusztig showed that the collection of all character sheaves provides a construction of the characters of finite groups of Lie type, and gave a detailed classification in relation with the structure of the finite Hecke algebra.

 With the above in mind, we make the following definition in the homotopical setting.